 Explore This Section

-The Wyandotte County Fair was founded 1863 and only cost 25 cents to attend its first year.
+The Wyandotte County Fair was founded in 1863 and only cost 25 cents to attend its first year.
 The fair has been held in a variety of places until settling in their permanent home in 2011 at 137th and Polfer Road in Western Wyandotte County.
-The annual fair typically runs for five days, Tuesday through Saturday in mid July.
+The annual fair typically runs for five days, Tuesday through Saturday in mid-July.

 Not only is the grounds home to the annual summer fair but it also hosts several events throughout the year including vintage shows, barn sales and community events.
 The event barn is an indoor 22,000 sq ft open floor plan, great for conferences, tradeshows and private events.
 The ground also has three picnic pavilions with power and water providing a great site for camping retreats.